 Saliva is likely to contain higher than normal levels of glucose which will encourage the growth of gum disease-causing bacteria.

 Finished: Lifestyle Lessons - 9 Tips For Managing Type 2 Diabetes

 - American Diabetes Association.
-Diabetes Basics.
-Facts About Type 2.
-Accessed March 27, 2017 at http://www.diabetes.org/diabetes-basics/type-2/facts-about-type-2.html
+Type 2 Diabetes Basics.
+Accessed August 9, 2022 at https://www.diabetes.org/diabetes/type-2

 - American Diabetes Association; 4.
 Lifestyle Management.
 Diabetes Care 1 January 2017; 40 (Supplement_1): S33–S43. https://doi.org/10.2337/dc17-S007